The EvalGroup’s Clients

 Learn to Grow, Inc.

-Funding Source: Georgia Department of Behavioral Health and Developmental Disabilities, Division of Addictive Diseases Center for Substance Abuse Prevention (CSAP)
+Funding Source: Georgia Department of Behavioral Health and Developmental Disabilities, Division of Addictive Diseases Center for Substance Abuse Prevention (CSAP); Georgia Department of Behavioral Health and Developmental Disabilities, Alcohol and Substance Abuse Prevention (ASAP); Substance Abuse and Mental Health Services Administration (SAMHSA), Center for Substance Abuse Prevention, Strategic Prevention Framework grant.

-Conducted a comprehensive process and outcome evaluation; provided technical assistance to help build internal and community level evaluation capacity.
+Conducted comprehensive process and outcome evaluations on multiple grants to assess implementation of alcohol and substance use/abuse prevention programs.
+Provided technical assistance to help build internal and community level evaluation capacity.

 Emory University – Southeast AIDS Education and Training Center (SEAETC) Program